 The isolated Aysén region of Chilean Patagonia currently sits at the front lines of a heated national discussion regarding Chile’s energy future.
 The massive Hidroaysén dam proposal seeks to develop the region’s hydroelectric potential through the creation of five mega-dams across two rivers, the Baker and the Pascua.
 While the project would provide substantial energy to the mines and cities of the north, it would also irrevocably change the river ecology and alter the lifestyles of local populations.
 During J-term, I used Mellon Grant funding to travel to Chile and conduct field research on the social and environmental impacts of the proposed dam project.
 I visited several of the proposed dam sites in Aysén and conducted interviews in both Aisén and Santiago with local residents, Hidroaysén employees, politicians, and anti-dam campaigners.
 My project examines how competing claims over land use and development are addressed in the Chilean post-transitional political system.

-"Coming Out in Rio: How Gay Identity is Negotiated in Brazilian Culture"
+"Coming Out in Rio: Sexual Identity Formation Among Middle-class Brazilian Men"

 We often underestimate the extent to which social structures, situated in history and culture, affect how we relate to our sexuality.
 By analyzing gay identity in a different culture, in which the label carries different assumptions and connotations, we can begin to understand how sexual identity is shaped.
 Urban Brazil is a particularly interesting case, due to deeply embedded class divisions, a long history of cultural imperialism from the global North, and a juxtaposition of violent reactions against and extremely tolerant attitudes towards non-normative sexual identities.
 Between my semesters abroad in South America, I spent five weeks in Rio de Janeiro, completing a total of twelve 40-minute interviews with young gay men about their "coming out" experiences.
 This data is presented in combination with extensive secondary research in my International & Global Studies (SO/AN) senior thesis.